 • Third, the degree of fit of the unidimensional measurement model for the MHSAS across diverse samples is of central importance.
 It is possible that, in future studies, some of the nine MHSAS items will evidence correlated residuals (i.e., the desire for certain doublets or triplets of items to correlate with each other even after the overall factor has a chance to account for shared variance among the nine items), which could produce local model misfit and therefore global model misfit.
 If such a reality comes to pass, our research team will seek to refine the MHSAS to remove this limitation.
 If you administer the MHSAS and find evidence of poor unidimensional model fit, please contact Dr. Joseph Hammer.

 • It is important to know what the MHSAS does, and does not, measure.
-The MHSAS assesses help seeking attitudes related to seeking help from mental health professionals as a group (e.g., psychologists, counselors, social workers, psychiatrists).
-As it is currently constructed, the MHSAS is not designed to help researchers detect differences in attitudes toward certain types of mental health professionals versus other types of mental health professionals.
-Nor is it designed to measure attitudes toward seeking help for mental health concerns from medical physicians, religious professionals (e.g., priests, rabbis), or informal help seeking sources (e.g., family, friends, relatives, teachers).
-Per the Standards for Educational and Psychological Testing, researchers interested in using the MHSAS to measure attitudes toward these other help seeking sources would need to first adapt the MHSAS and then provide evidence of reliability and validity for this adapted version of the MHSAS, prior to using it for the desired application.
+The MHSAS assesses help seeking attitude related to seeking help from mental health professionals as a group (e.g., psychologists, counselors, social workers, psychiatrists).
+As it is currently constructed, the MHSAS is not designed to help researchers detect differences in attitude toward certain types of mental health professionals versus other types of mental health professionals.
+Nor is it designed to measure attitude toward seeking help for mental health concerns from medical physicians, religious professionals (e.g., priests, rabbis), or informal help seeking sources (e.g., family, friends, relatives, teachers).
+Per the Standards for Educational and Psychological Testing, researchers interested in using the MHSAS to measure attitude toward these other help seeking sources would need to first adapt the MHSAS and then provide evidence of reliability and validity for this adapted version of the MHSAS, prior to using it for the desired application.
+The HelpSeekingResearch.com website provides advice on adapting the MHSAS and other theory of reasoned action/planned behavior/integrated behavioral model-based measures to fit the help seeking behavior of interest to the researchers.

 What studies have used the MHSAS?